630-890-9351 [email protected]

 My client’s speeches had a singular goal but required layers and textures that they needed to feel seamless.
 We took a base speech and converted it to each audience’s needs.

-As we worked together, our commonly was evident, though so was our diversity.
+As we worked together, our commonality was evident, though so was our diversity.
 Economically, we were extraordinarily different.
 Our first language was different.
 Our genders were different.
 However, we both loved books, our families, and had a shared love of the same fast food.

 As such, we need to remember how those who grew up next door, who look like us, whose accents come from the same root, may, in fact, be just as dissimilar communicationally as the person a 15-hour plane flight away.
 Intercultural communication is part of our lives.